 - Email Notification section: enter an email address so you can be notified when your CSV download is complete.

 When you are finished filling in details, select Export to begin running your report.
 All Bronto reports download into a CSV file.
 You'll receive a Bronto in-app notification when your CSV download is complete.
-If you filled-in the Email Notification section, you'll also receive an email notification.
+You can also locate all available downloadable files at Reports > Downloads and Reports > Legacy Downloads.